 Knitwit Scuba Crepe Knit fabric is a very popular fashion fabric which is being used extensively in sheath dresses, in A-line dresses as well as in pants – both slim and wide legged.
-(Google “scuba crepe” – with the quotation marks – and select Images to see how popular this fabric is at the moment).
+It is available in 18 colours.

 Scuba crepe can be washed time and time again and still look brand new.
 It has a crepe finish (high twisted fibre finish) on the right side of the fabric, and very good stretch recovery.